hashkrish/se2001-notes/ppa/ppa_1.1/README.md

 ## Sample Output

-After running your `script.sh`, the output of `tree` should be as follows.
+After running your `movetext.sh`, the output of `tree` should be as follows.

 ```
 ./